Creating a new Third-Party Integration

 }

-This method returns an array of strings representing the fact references that this collector can collect.
+This method returns an array of strings representing the fact references that this Integration can collect.
 In this case, we only collect one type of fact, so we return an array with a single element.
-This method is used by Soundcheck's frontend to determine what facts are available for use in checks when creating a check via the Soundcheck No-Code User Interface (NCUI).
+This method is used by Soundcheck's frontend to determine what facts are available when creating a Check via the Soundcheck No-Code User Interface (NCUI).

 Next, let's implement getDataSchema